The Bird’s Word Blog

 Land, Pigs, and Women—In That Order

-Lené Miller received a marriage proposal in Papua New Guinea a few weeks ago.
+Lené Jefferson received a marriage proposal in Papua New Guinea a few weeks ago.
 Perhaps it was offered entirely in jest—perhaps not.
 The chief of the tribal village she was visiting explained that he had already married four brown women and that he would like to marry a white woman next time.
 She told him she’d think about it, and no doubt she has.
 The trip was a singular experience!

 Lené, a former middle school social studies teacher, has worked for Journeys for the past eleven years as the Destination Specialist for Latin America and the Pacific.
 This trip was sponsored by the Papua New Guinea Tourism Authority as a means of showcasing what travel to Papua New Guinea entails.
 Lené explains her curiosity: “It’s truly a unique destination that offers such a different cultural experience that I’ve always wanted to observe.”